MPhil in Socio-Legal Research

 If you receive an offer of a place at Oxford, your offer will outline any conditions that you need to satisfy and any actions you need to take, together with any associated deadlines.
 These may include academic conditions, such as achieving a specific final grade in your current degree course.
 These conditions will usually depend on your individual academic circumstances and may vary between applicants.
 Our After you apply pages provide more information about offers and conditions.

 In addition to any academic conditions which are set, you will also be required to meet the following requirements:

 If you are offered a place, you will be required to complete a Financial Declaration in order to meet your financial condition of admission.

 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

-The CSLS will provide you with an individual study space in the form of a desk and a PC that is supported by the University’s IT services.
+The Centre for Socio-Legal Studies (CSLS) will provide you with an individual study space in the form of a desk and a PC that is supported by the University’s IT services.